-During the year, rent collection levels improved to 101.5%, despite the impact of welfare reform and universal credit roll out.
-Our days to re-let empty houses dipped slightly to 7.7 days.
+During the year, rent collection levels dipped slightly to 99.4% (as per Annual Return on Charter), due to the impact of welfare reform and universal credit roll out.
+Our days to re-let empty houses improved to 5.4 days.
 A strong focus is now on improving performance whilst ensuring great customer service.

-Our Wider Role projects received grant awards totalling £218,371 (an increase of £102,092 from last year).
-Our most significant involvement is through Better Off North Ayrshire.
-This project is led by North Ayrshire Council and funded by the European Social Fund (via Scottish Government) and the Big Lottery Fund.
-It provides a range of support services for people who live in North Ayrshire.
-Our Better Off Workers help lone parents, people out of work or on low incomes to improve their financial circumstances.
-We also operate our Small Steps Project funded by the Scottish Government's People and Communities Fund.
+Our Wider Role projects received grant awards totalling £168,725 (a decrease of £49,646 from last year).
+Our most significant involvement was through Better Off North Ayrshire.
+This project ended in February 2020 and was led by North Ayrshire Council and funded by the European Social Fund (via the Scottish Government) and the Big Lottery Fund.
+It provided a range of support services for people who live in North Ayrshire.
+Our Better Off Workers helped lone parents, people out of work or on low incomes to improve their financial circumstances.
+To continue to meet the needs of our customers, we appointed a part-time Welfare Benefits Adviser following the end of the Better off North Ayrshire project.
+We also operate our Small Steps Project funded by the Scottish Government's Investing in Communities Fund.
 This aims to increase confidence and self-esteem by delivering holistic and bespoke assistance to customers such as one-to-one and group counselling sessions to reduce levels of loneliness, depression and isolation.